RajeshKGangwar/Helmet-Detection-TFOD/README.md

 ## Overview
-This is a Simple App for detecting whether a person is wearing helmet or not.
+This is a simple App for detecting a person's Helmet.
 The App has been Designed using Python and flask Api.
 The model is created by Transfer learning approach, a pretrained model as __sssd_mobilenet_v1__ is used for model building. <br>
-The App Captures live frame from webcam/device camera and returns the value of bounding boxes with confidence score if the person is wearing the helmet.
+The App Captures live frame from webcam/device camera and returns the value of bounding boxes with confidence score of the person wearing helmet.

 ## Technical Aspect